Whether for warmth or sun protection, going afloat means wearing a hat. David Harding picks out 12 of the best sailing hats available right now

 For a start, a strap that buckles under the chin means it really shouldn’t come off no matter what you’re doing on (or even in) the water.

-The strap broadens out at the top to cover the ears (with mesh) and the side of the face too.
+The strap broadens out at the top to cover the ears and the side of the face too.

-Further sun-protection is in the form of a button-on neck-flap that pulls out from an inside pocket, while the brim is designed to be firm enough not to flip up or down in the wind or in unexpected watery encounters.
+If you’re after further sun protection, the button-on neck flap that pulls out from an inside pocket will protect the nape.
+The brim is firm enough not to flip up or down in the wind or unexpected watery encounters.

 Best beanies for sailing